Is There a Safe Effective Sleep Medication?

 Antidepressants like trazodone, amitriptyline and doxepin are safe from the standpoint of tolerance and addiction but often cause a “hangover” in the morning.
 And at the low doses used for sleep, there is virtually no antidepressant effect.

 What about the amino acid L-Tryptophan?
-Since I wrote my manual, I had a few patients who did poorly on L-Tryptophan and I had stopped using it.
-More recently, we have learned that if the breakdown of tryptophan goes astray, it may result in a dangerous buildup of tryptophan which can impair cellular metabolism.
+Since I wrote my manual, I had a few patients who did poorly on L-Tryptophan, and I had stopped using it.
+More recently, we have learned that if the breakdown of tryptophan goes astray, it may result in a dangerous buildup of tryptophan, which can impair cellular metabolism.

 A New Sleep Medication with Promise

-A new category of sleep medications came onto the world market in 2014 and one drug in this class, lemborexant (Dayvigo) made its way to Canada in 2020.
+A new category of sleep medications came onto the world market in 2014 and one drug in this class, lemborexant (Dayvigo), made its way to Canada in 2020.
 Lemborexant is a dual orexin receptor antagonist (DORA).
 These drugs block orexin, a brain chemical responsible for wakefulness.
 Orexin neurons occur only in the brain – so there may be fewer side effects than when using medications with receptors throughout the body.

 A review of studies of lemborexant suggests it improves total sleep time, waking after sleep onset and sleep efficiency.
-The amount of drug in the body decreases to about ¼ the effective dose by morning and in the 9 studies to date there is no evidence of impaired daytime function such as falls.
+The amount of drug in the body decreases to about ¼ the effective dose by morning, and in the 9 studies to date, there is no evidence of impaired daytime function such as falls.
 In fact, people reported better morning alertness with lemborexant than with placebo – possibly because the drug improved sleep quality.

 My Story

 Then I attended a scientific presentation on lemborexant and learned that it appears to increase both deep and REM sleep.
 No other medication on the market does this.
 So armed with this information and my tracking data, I asked my family doctor if I could try it.
 I am fortunate to have a collaborative family doctor who agreed.
 Starting from the first night and every night since then, my REM sleep has been in the low normal range of 20 – 25% of my total sleep time.
-I am waking more refreshed and I don’t experience any side effects or morning hangover.
+I am waking more refreshed, and I don’t experience any side effects or morning hangover.
 Wow.

 Needless to say, based on my experience I have mentioned this new drug in my practice groups and online classes.
 And like every other treatment, some people have benefitted and for others it has made no difference at all.

 I’ve been undecided whether to talk about this in a blog post or not.
-I wonder whether lemborexant could work for many people or whether I just very lucky?
+I wonder whether lemborexant could work for many people or whether I was just very lucky?
 Then, I happened to notice a new paper by renowned meta-analysis researcher Andrea Cipriani, professor of psychiatry at Oxford University.
 He and his team compared all the sleep medications on the market in a comprehensive meta-analysis.

 Which Sleep Drugs are the Most Effective?

-Overall, eszopiclone (called Sublinox in Canada) and Lemborexant (called Dayvigo in Canada) came out on top for a combination of efficacy, acceptability and tolerability.
-Antihistamines including antidepressants with antihistamine effects like doxepin and trazodone show efficacy for sleep but only doxepin had benefits outweighing side effects.
+Overall, eszopiclone (called Sublinox in Canada) and Lemborexant (called Dayvigo in Canada) came out on top for a combination of efficacy, acceptability, and tolerability.
+Antihistamines, including antidepressants with antihistamine effects like doxepin and trazodone, show efficacy for sleep but only doxepin had benefits outweighing side effects.

 With this new comparison data available, I feel more confident that I am not an outlier and that many others in our community may benefit from lemborexant.
-If you try it, please let me know how it works for you so I can increase my knowledge and pass it on.
+If you try it, please let me know how it works for you so that I can increase my knowledge and pass it on.